OnepieceSoftware/onepiecesoftware.github.io/game-dev/_posts/2021-06-01-Freelance_Game_Developer.md

 tags: [ ]
 ---

-I am helping out in game projects with my experience in development and technical leadership.
+I am supporting game projects with my experience in development and technical leadership.

 If you think I may be able to help you in your project,
-<a href="mailto:jendrik.johannes@gmail.com">please reach out to me</a>.
+<a href="mailto:jendrik@onepiece.software">please reach out to me</a>.